iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 2.md

 square = float(input("How many sq.meters in your apartment: "))
 windows = int(input("How many windows in your apartment: "))
 doors = int(input("How many doors in your apartment: "))
-pets = int(input("Do you have pats in the apartment?
+pets = int(input("Do you have pets in the apartment?
 If no type in '0', if you have type in '1': ")) price_base = 15

 # Calculating a cost based on the input and multiplying on indexes if applicable